Md. Ataur Rahman Khan

 Md.
-Ataur Rahman Khan is a judge of the High Court Division of Bangladesh Supreme Court.
+Ataur Rahman Khan is a former judge of the High Court Division of Bangladesh Supreme Court.

 Early life

 Khan was born on 1 December 1957.

 Career

 Khan joined the district court as a lawyer on 5 March 1984.

 On 27 December 1989, Khan became a lawyer of the High Court Division and on 6 June 1999 he became a lawyer of the Appellate Division.